-Sometimes it's hard to maintain strict rule of keeping your metrics green, if your triggers switch $OK \to ERROR \to OK \to ERROR$ for short periods of time several times a day.
+Sometimes it's hard to maintain strict rule of keeping your metrics green, if your triggers switch $OK \rightarrow ERROR \rightarrow OK \rightarrow ERROR$ for short periods of time several times a day.
 It can lead to alarm fatigue and missing actual failures.